XeroAPI/golang-oauth2-example/README.md

   if your architecture allows.
 * The struct models in the `xero/` directory are incomplete.
 * ~~Jordan's written most of the code~~
+* References to `localhost` are hardcoded in several places.
+Might need to remove those.